apaz-cli/apaz-cli.github.io/blog/Scaling_To_Unfathomable_Depth.md

 Multiple papers have been published where people do this, for example ["ES at Scale"](https://arxiv.org/pdf/2509.24372), but it would be nice to use this to actually try to push capabilities of models that people actually use.
 To actually push the envelope and do something that FO optimizers can't.

 I also think about the results from ["Optimizers Qualitatively Alter Solutions And We Should Leverage This"](https://arxiv.org/pdf/2507.12224).
+What does using a ZO-posttrained model feel like?
+Better?
+Worse?
+It's worth a try.

-Is ZO RL more or less suceptible to diversity collapse?
-I don't know.
-It might be different though, in some qualitative way, and that makes it interesting.
+Also worth pondering, is ZO RL more or less suceptible to diversity collapse?
+I would suspect less.
+The authors of some of these papers have stated in interviews that they suspect less also.
+In any case it's probably different in some qualitative way, and that makes it interesting.

 ## MeZO Math (Very verbose but trust)